aiman-al-masoud/deixiscript/docs/notes/notes.md

 # 3 nested (ownership) objects break everything!

-# re-think Lexemes and "var names", reassignment clashes with inheritance, consider using indefart for disambiguation

 # complements on copula sentence as well "x is of y"

 # math expressions